 - offering pain 'literacy' resources to manage pain more knowledgeably and safely.

-- this probably sounds strange, but when you look into it further you will hopefully understand how this actually works!
+- this probably sounds strange, but when you look into it further you will hopefully understand how this works!

 My name is Kal Fried (pronounced Freed).
 I am an experienced sports and exercise medicine physician with a keen (possibly now obsessive) interest in the pain neurobiology and the practical clinical applications of pain science.